-While scrolling Facebook Marketplace (which is quite a dangerous pastime), I came across this old grungy dresser.
+While scrolling Facebook Marketplace (which is quite a dangerous pastime), I came across this very dirty and grimy French Provincial dresser.

 The French Provincial dresser looks girly to me.
 It could easily work painted pink with gold accents in a ‘princess’ room!
 But you could also remove the decorative accents on the drawers and use it in a boy’s room too.

 For $40, I knew that I could make this one work.
 And could even make it beautiful!

 The dresser was $40 and the paint was $22.
 We had all the other supplies on hand.
 So, this whole project cost a total of $62.

 - wood putty